 Emergency Dentist Toronto

-Our Toronto Emergency Dentist Looks After Our Patients, No Matter What
+Our Toronto Emergency Dental Clinic Is Here For Our Patients, No Matter What

-Located on Wellington Street East in the heart of Toronto (and just a minute walk away from the infamous St. Lawrence Market), our dental office has redefined emergency dentistry.
-We’ve taken emergency services and emergency dental procedures, like a chipped tooth or severe tooth pain, to a whole new level.
+Located on Wellington Street East in the heart of Toronto (and just a minute’s walk away from the famous St. Lawrence Market), our emergency dental office has redefined emergency dentistry.
 Why?
 Because we are committed to being there for a patient when they need us most.
-When you contact us for an emergency, we will try to reserve an immediate appointment so your mouth can be tended to right away.
-Our team specializes in a wide range of emergency dental services, so your specific needs will be well taken care of.
+When you contact us about an emergency case, we will try to reserve an emergency dental treatment appointment for you right away.
+Our patient’s satisfaction and comfort are of utmost importance.

 Common Dental Emergencies Include: